aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/well-being-health-and-caregiving/childrens-prayer-for-the-recovery-of-our-president-dwight-d-eisenhower-by-rabbi-abraham-samuel-soltes.html.md

 <html>
 <head></head>
 <body>
-Title: Children's Prayer for the Recovery of our President [Dwight D. Eisenhower], by Rabbi Abraham Samuel Soltes (1955)<br />
+Title: Children's Prayer for the Recovery of our President [Dwight D. Eisenhower], by Rabbi Avraham Samuel Soltes (1955)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=27361">http://opensiddur.org/?p=27361</a>
 <p />